 Am I candidate for facial implant and chin surgery?

-Facial implant surgery is completed through the insertion of specially formed solid, biocompatible materials designed to enhance or augment the physical structure of your face.
+Facial implant surgery, sometimes referred to as chin surgery or chin plastic surgery, is completed through the insertion of specially formed solid, biocompatible materials designed to enhance or augment the physical structure of your face.
 The precise type and size of facial implants best suited for you require an overall evaluation of your goals, the features you would like to change and your surgeon’s judgment.

 Chin surgery, also known as mentoplasty, aims at reshaping the chin by enhancement with an implant, by cutting the boney chin and moving it forward (genioplasty), or by reduction of the chin bone.
 It’s not uncommon for chin surgery to be performed in addition to other facial surgery procedures to give the best overall facial balance.